subashini7/prasanna_web/content/about.md

 <img class="prasanna" src="https://prashub.com/prasanna/images/DrPrasannaPavani.jpg" alt="Prasanna" width="280"/>
 </div>

-Computing systems are evolving into a new species that can perceive, predict, reason, and decide.
+Computing systems are evolving into a new species that can perceive, predict, reason and decide.
 Such systems are transforming every industry built with human ingenuity.

 Prasanna is the CEO of [Dishcare](https://dish.care), where he leads an extraordinary team building an autonomous robot dishwasher to elevate your office.

-Prasanna is an engineer, architect, and a leader&mdash;the kind that brings out the best in people and technology to create opportunities of a lifetime.
+Prasanna is an engineer, architect and a leader&mdash;the kind that brings out the best in people and technology to create opportunities of a lifetime.

 - [Elevate your office!](https://youtu.be/9X2ry9RMDq8) (2022)
 - [“Oh, we have a dishcare!](https://www.linkedin.com/pulse/oh-we-have-dishcare-dishcare/) (2022)